nearform/commentami/docs/example-notifications.md

 />
 ```

-The `userIdentifier` is a string or a number that identify the user and that will be used to subscribe to the server notifications about that user ([see above](#...)).
+The `userIdentifier` is a string or a number that identify the user and that will be used to subscribe to the server notifications about that user.

 The `service` should be an instance of the [`WebsocketService`](https://github.com/nearform/commentami/blob/master/packages/commentami-react-components/src/services/WebsocketService.js) or a similar object that exposes a [`onUserNotification`](https://github.com/nearform/commentami/blob/master/packages/commentami-react-components/src/services/WebsocketService.js#L92) function.

 The `onUserNotification` accepts two parameters: a `userIdentifier` and a handler function for when a notification is sent for that user.
+It returns an `unsubscribe` function that should be called when the client wants to stop receiving notifications on that user.

 The notifications state passed down by the `NotificationsContext` has the following properties:

 - `notifications`: this is an array containing all the notifications that need to be displayed
 - `removeNotificationFromList`: this is a function that will remove a specific notification from the `notifications` array

-As of today there is no concept of "unread" notifications, nor a list of all received notifications.
+**As of today there is no concept of "unread" notifications, nor a list of all received notifications.**

 The notifications listed will be only the ones received after the loading of the `Notifications` component, and the only way to remove them from the list is the `removeNotificationFromList` function.